Polkadot-Blockchain-Academy/pba-content/syllabus/5-Polkadot/NPOS_slides.md

 ## NPoS Protocol: More Details, Backup Slides

-- bags-list: how to store an unbounded semi-sorted linked-list onchain.
+- `bags-list`: how to store an unbounded semi-sorted linked-list onchain.
 - Nomination pools: best of both.
-- minimum-untrusted score.
+- Minimum-untrusted score.
 - PJR checking: why we don't do it.
 - `reduce` optimization.